 How a Magnetron Sputtering Vacuum Coating Machine Works

-Magnetron sputtering is an extremely popular vacuum coating technique used to create functional and decorative films for a wide range of applications.
+Magnetron sputtering is an popular vacuum coating technique used to create functional and decorative films for a wide range of applications.
 The technique is widely employed in the electronics industry, for example, in the production of electronic components such as microprocessors, memory chips, microcontrollers and transistors.

 The sputtering process involves the bombardment of a target material by high-voltage DC or pulsed DC, RF or AC power.
 The process also requires a highly-vacuum chamber and pumps to keep the environment as clean as possible.